tdeprelle/workflow_and_installs/initial_steps.md

 git reset --hard origin/master
 ```

 With the last line, the existing setting files will be overwritten by those from my repository.
-I use (right now): Better Build System, Boxy Theme, BracketHighlighter, Calculate, Clickable URLs, Color Highlighter, FileSystem Autocompletion, GNU Octave Completions, Google Spell Check, Gremlins, HighlightWords, Inc-Dec-Value, LaTeX Snippets, LaTeXing, Markdown Preview, Matlab Completions, Package Control, SendREPL, SendText, SendTextPlus, SublimeGit, SublimeLinter, SyntaxHighlightTools.
+I use (right now): *Better Build System, Boxy Theme, BracketHighlighter, Calculate, Clickable URLs, Color Highlighter, FileSystem Autocompletion, GNU Octave Completions, Google Spell Check, Gremlins, HighlightWords, Inc-Dec-Value, LaTeX Snippets, LaTeXing, Markdown Preview, Matlab Completions, Package Control, SendREPL, SendText, SendTextPlus, SublimeGit, SublimeLinter, SyntaxHighlightTools*.

-You can experience some issues with sublime because it has to install all the packages.
+You can experience some **issues** with sublime because it has to install all the packages.
 So open it and close it a few times until the display is bug-free.

 I install sublime-text at this point for **sendTextPlus** which allow you to send a line from sublime to your terminal and run it by 'ctrl'+'enter'.
 I find it convenient to just open the [script associated](https://github.com/ThibaultGROUEIX/workflow_and_installs/tree/master/initial_steps.sh) with this post, and run each line with 'ctrl'+'enter', while checking that everything is going smoothly.